guanjue/IDEAS_2018/README.md

 ##### The signal file: one signal column
 ###### 1st column: signal of the mark in the cell
 ###### User can convert the bigwig file into the signal file by using the ucsc bigWigAverageOverBed utility.
+#####!!!After using the bigWigAverageOverBed, the row should be reordered so that the order of rows match with the mm10.noblack_list.bin!!!
 ###### The UCSC utility can be downloaded from (http://hgdownload.soe.ucsc.edu/admin/exe/)
 ```
 cell_mark=NK_atac